flowcontrol12/docu/docs/doc4.md

 > **Attention**:
 >
 > 1. System drive should be located on the SSD partition.
-> 2. Archive drive size depends on the amount of data.
-> 3. Supported Hypervisor VMware ESXi 6.5+.
+> 2. Supported Hypervisor VMware ESXi 6.5+.
-> 4. Please note that all vCPUs should be divided between 2 sockets, e.g for option with 60k FPS, that has 16 vCPUs, there will be 8 vCPUs per socket.
+> 3. Please note that all vCPUs should be divided between 2 sockets, e.g for option with 60k FPS, that has 16 vCPUs, there will be 8 vCPUs per socket.